-Sixteen years before the Emancipation Proclamation In 1847, a group of slaves in Springfield, Missouri built a place of worship.
+In 1847, a group of slaves in Springfield, Missouri built a place of worship.
 Even though they were granted permission from their master, the slaves were engaging in the political act of resistance, or church activism.
-They built a log cabin and met there until they outgrew the
+That practice of church activism has continued until today, in 2021.

 Last Friday we hosted a live panel discussion announcing the release of our report, “Giving in Faith: How Coronavirus Widened the Digital Divide.”
 We’re happy to provide this recording of the webinar that you can watch any time you like.